building-beauty/sequence-platform/README.md

 We need this cheq to read and execute features driven by the 'internal structure' described above.

+See "EVENT QUEUE" and "CENTRAL HANDLER" and "INIT" and "PROCESS"

 #### persistence (or server environment)